awsdocs/aws-dms-user-guide/doc_source/security_iam_service-with-iam.md

 ### Choosing an IAM role in AWS DMS<a name="security_iam_service-with-iam-roles-choose"></a>

 If you use the AWS CLI or the AWS DMS API for your database migration, you must add certain IAM roles to your AWS account before you can use the features of AWS DMS\.
 Two of these are `dms-vpc-role` and `dms-cloudwatch-logs-role`\.
 If you use Amazon Redshift as a target database, you must also add the IAM role `dms-access-for-endpoint` to your AWS account\.
 For more information, see [Creating the IAM roles to use with the AWS CLI and AWS DMS API](security-iam.md#CHAP_Security.APIRole)\.

+## Identity and access management for DMS Fleet Advisor<a name="fa-security-iam"></a>

+With IAM identity\-based policies, you can specify allowed or denied actions and resources, and also the conditions under which actions are allowed or denied\.
+DMS Fleet Advisor supports specific actions, resources, and condition keys\.
+To learn about all of the elements that you use in a JSON policy, see [IAM JSON policy elements reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html) in the *IAM User Guide*\.

+DMS Fleet Advisor uses IAM roles to access Amazon Simple Storage Service\.
+An [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an entity within your AWS account that has specific permissions\.
+For more information, see [Create IAM resources](fa-resources.md#fa-resources-iam)\.